What are the drawbacks of breast screening?

 Since 1997 when I resigned from the NHSBS committee I have expressed my concerns on the issue of informed choice for women invited for screening.
 The NHS has now accepted this point and agreed to rewrite the letters of invitation.

-My concern is that they will repeat the mistakes of the past if we leave this task to those with a conflict of interest.
+My concern is that the mistakes of the past wqill be repeated if we leave this task to those with a conflict of interest.
 For this reason I think there are two related areas of research.
 First the development of an information pack that includes decision aids.
 This could be used in a person preference study where well women might be offered sliding scales of benefits and harms to find the point at which screening is judged acceptable.

 The beauty of a risk assessment risk management is that it provides a platform for the management of all women in an attempt to reduce all causal mortality as well as mortality from breast cancer where mammographic screening is one component of an integrated programme.
 The first step is to set up a nationwide facility for risk.
 Women would then be offered the opportunityto accept this service.
 Initially a practice nurse could administer this questionnaire but it would be quite easy to also transfer this to a web-based programme.
 From the read-out an initial triage could be agreed.
 Those at the most extreme end of the risk spectrum could be invited to a clinical genetics consultation.
 At the other extreme, those with a small relative risk might be reassured and given lifestyle advice on diet, alcohol, tobacco and exercise that might not only impact on the risk of breast cancer but also on the more important risks of cardio-vascular disease.
 Those in between could then be invited to a special clinic for the second step.
 At this clinic women of 45 or older could have a mammogramAn imaging study of the breasts, for example, by X-ray. to determine breast density that might also be kept as a baseline but also provide additional evidence about risk (the greater the mammographic density, the higher the risk).
 Those with radiological abnormality at this stage would be investigated in the accepted way.
 If the mammographic density is low and the repeat estimate falls to a low relative risk then they would be reassured and given lifestyle advice.
 Those that remain with a higher risk would be offered screening.
 In addition those who were pre-menopausalRelating to the menopause, the time of a woman’s life when her ovaries stop releasing an egg (ovum) on a monthly cycle. might be offered prevention with tamoxifen and those who were post-menopausalAfter the menopause - technically only once a woman has had no menstrual period for one year. could be offered entry into the IBIS II trial (a study comparing tamoxifen with arimidex for the chemo-prophylaxistreatment given or action taken to prevent disease of breast cancer).